Jaymeet2003/Jaymeet2003/README.md

 ## 🧑‍💼 About Me

+## 🧑‍💼 About Me

-I'm a recent graduate with a strong foundation in **cybersecurity, software development, and applied machine learning**.
-My passion lies in building secure, scalable, and intuitive digital systems that solve real-world problems.
+I am a cybersecurity professional with a strong foundation in **network defense**, **software engineering**, and **machine learning for threat detection**.
+My work focuses on designing secure, scalable systems that mitigate real-world cyber risks — including intrusion detection, DNS poisoning prevention, and decentralized fraud monitoring.

+I am currently pursuing a **Master of Science in Cybersecurity** at **DePaul University**, specializing in **Networking and Infrastructure**.
+I hold dual undergraduate degrees in **Computer Science** and **Business Administration** from the University of Illinois Chicago, where I was a 3× Dean’s List recipient.

-Currently, I lead a small digital agency focused on delivering web, AI, and cybersecurity solutions for small businesses.
-I also actively contribute to open-source and personal projects involving fraud detection, secure systems, and intelligent automation.
+Alongside my academic journey, I lead a digital agency committed to empowering small businesses through modern **web development**, **AI solutions**, and **cybersecurity consulting**.
+I also contribute to open-source and independent projects, with a focus on secure protocol design, anomaly detection, and system integrity verification.

+My goal is to merge security engineering with innovation, building infrastructure that is not only functional — but resilient by design.

 ---